leoboehm/hobbydevs/SoftwareRequirementsSpecification.md

 - 3.1.4 Publish Project
 - 3.1.5 Applying for a Project

-Until *Next Semester*, we want to implement:
+Until May, we want to implement:
-- 3.1.6 Editing Project
+- 3.1.6 Give Rating
 - 3.1.7.
-Chat Function
+Project Editing
 - 3.1.8.
-Payment
-- 3.1.9.
-Rating & Reviews
-- 3.1.10.
-Email Notification
+Profile Editing

 #### 3.1.1 Create User Account
 This use case allows new users to register and create an account on the platform.
 The user's data will be securely stored in the database.